konvajs/konva/README.md

 const Konva = require('konva-node');
 ```

-See file `resources/nodejs-demo.js` for example.
+See file `konva-node/demo.js` file in this repo as a sample.

 # Backers